rune-rs/rune/site/content/posts/2020-10-19-common-miscompilation.md

 +++

 Hopefully it should be no secret that Rune is a young project.
-And some shortcuts had been taken when initially hacking together the compiler.
+And some shortcuts have been taken when putting together the compiler.
 One such was how items and their associated metadata was registered.

 This particular shortcut happened to be subject to a common source of bugs which desperately needed to be fixed.
 So in this post I'll describe the issue in the